-- Gentle sex is allowed – but the breasts are a no touch zone.
+- Gentle sex is allowed – but the breasts are a no-touch zone.

-Why?
-So glad you asked…Your partner’s mouth bacteria has the potential to travel down the nipple ducts which could cause an infection around the implant.
+- Avoid mouth to nipple contact (for around 3 months).
+Your partner’s mouth bacteria has the potential to travel down the nipple ducts which could cause an infection around the implants.

-If things are getting heated, make sure you have a firm fitted sports bra on.
+- No bouncing for 12 weeks.
 Excessive bouncing while the skin is still healing can cause the implants to stretch the skin and this may lead to sagging.

 Always listen to your body and be attuned to any discomfort or pain during sexual activity.
 Effective communication with your partner is essential, ensuring they are gentle and respectful of your recovery and the sensitivity of your breast implants.
 Prioritising a safe and thoughtful approach to sexual activity will support your healing journey and contribute to achieving optimal surgical results.